tokenika/tokenika.github.io/content/Content2.md

 #### Which blockchain systems use DPOS?

 As of now, DPOS is probably the most quickly adopted consensus mechanism in the blockchain industry.
-It all started with [BitShares](https://bitshares.org/) back in 2014 and [Steem](https://steem.io/) in 2016.
+First introduced in [BitShares](https://bitshares.org/) back in 2014 and [Steem](https://steem.io/) in 2016.
 Since then several other projects have borrowed Dan Larimer's invention, including [Lisk](https://lisk.io/), [Cardano](https://www.cardanohub.org) & [Ark](https://ark.io/).

 # Why EOS?